wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/expedited-virgin-joomla.md

 >     vi exoscale1.tmpl

-I then update all fields marked "MANDATORY" (shown in red) in my template and when I am finished it looks like:
+I then update all fields marked "MANDATORY" (shown in red) in your template and when I am finished it looks like:

 \###############################################################################################
 \# Refer to: ${BUILD_HOME}/templatedconfigurations/specification.md